Logo

 Diagnosing Male Infertility

-If a couple has been trying to conceive for at least a year without success, it may be time to seek medical help.
-A doctor can perform a physical exam and conduct a variety of tests to diagnose male infertility, including:
+If a couple has been trying to achieve pregnancy for at least a year without success, it may be time to seek medical help.
+A doctor can perform a physical exam and conduct a variety of tests to diagnose infertility, including:

 1. Semen Analysis: A semen analysis is a simple and non-invasive test that can determine the quality and quantity of sperm in the semen.